-PN706 Natural Products-II Credit Hours: 3+0 Domain: PS
+Natural Products- II 3+0

-Natural Products II course provides the students international guidelines for assessing the quality of natural products according to WHO.
-It also provides information about the scientific progress in the field of biosynthesis and tissue culture for the production of secondary metabolites of medicinal importance.
-It demonstrates a comprehensive knowledge and clear understanding of the different sources of natural drugs and the methods of their conservation and production and it provides information about the bioactive metabolite of marine plants and animals.
-It also provides some examples of medicinal plants used to treat some diseases.
+Natural Products II course provides the students information about the morphological and the histological characters of the fruits, barks, wood, marine plants and animals, their bioactive metabolites and their therapeutic uses.
+It also provides the students international guidelines for assessing the quality of natural products according to WHO and the scientific progress in the field of biosynthesis and tissue culture for the production of secondary metabolites of medicinal importance.
+It demonstrates a comprehensive knowledge and clear understanding of the different sources of natural drugs and the methods of their conservation and production.